-- Grind it to a coarse powder, just in one stretch else it release oil and becomes like a paste.
-Now add the peanut powder to the well drained sago.
+- Grind it to a coarse powder, just in one stretch else it releases oil and becomes like a paste.
+Now add the peanut powder to the well-drained sago.

 - Then add sugar and required salt.
 Toss it well or mix everything gently.
 Keep by side.

 - Heat ghee in a pan, add jeera and let it splutter.

 - Then add green chilli, ginger, curry leaves and saute till raw smell leaves.
 Now add boiled potato.

 - Add very little salt (for potato only, as we have already added for sago).
 Saute for 1 minute and then add sago pearls.

 - Cook covered for 2 to 3 minutes in low flame till the sago pearls turns translucent.
 Don't overcook else it becomes hard and chewy.

 - Switch off the flame, garnish with coriander leaves and squeeze lemon juice.